 - He has a hard time thinking about other perspectives. - He can have a tendency to threaten to take something to the next level. - In conversations, he can be abrasive, arrogant, and stubborn; he is not empathetic to another side or point of view.
-I've never seen him change his mind in any conversation I've witnessed. - With his superiors, he has more of a filter. - I would not be proud to know that he was a senior faculty member interacting with the business community.

-- He's abrupt.
+I've never seen him change his mind in any conversation I've witnessed. - With his superiors, he has more of a filter. - I would not be proud to know that he was a senior faculty member interacting with the business community. - He's abrupt.
 He lacks grace.
 He's more apt to pressure others-he asks questions the way you might in a seminar. - He has worked on being less harsh, but his views are still quite clear to those who hear him. - He can be disruptive; he lacks understanding of an appropriate path to a goal. - We learned his style.
-He's grown some, but we also learned how to deal with him. - He's incapable of seeing why his preferred solution can't or won't be implemented. - Sometimes he's unable to be reasonable.
+He's grown some, but we also learned how to deal with him. - He goes off on tangents or down rabbit holes, and he doesn't know as much as he thinks he knows. - He leaves a lot of unproductive work for people since he jumps to solutioning without thinking through implications or engaging others. - He's incapable of seeing why his preferred solution can't or won't be implemented. - Sometimes he's unable to be reasonable.